RogerHuba/roger_python_guide/class_38/facilitator.md

                 has_unvisited = True
                 stack.push(child)
                 break
+        # If there are no unvisited child nodes left for the top node, it removes the top node from the stack using the pop() method.
         if not has_unvisited:
             stack.pop()
+    # Finally, the result list containing the visited nodes in the order they were discovered is returned.
     return result
 ```

 ## Stepping Back / Requirements
 - We're making progress.
 Let's see how things stand.
-See the hard coded `0 questions answered` in upper right?
+See the hard coded `1 questions answered` in upper right?
 That's not gonna work.
 It should start at zero then increment as questions are answered.
 In other words, the number of questions answered should be part of our app's `state`
 So let's step back and think about our app's state.